Trusted by 100,000+ organizations globally

 When integrated into HVAC infrastructure, positive alarms from vape and air quality sensors can be used to automatically activate ventilation systems.
 Admins can program custom responses to ensure ventilation systems switch on when levels of target stimuli exceed safe thresholds, with unique controls programmed to address things like vape smoke, pollutants and gas leaks.

-When implementing a bespoke school vape detection system, administrators and security staff must consider a number of factors that could impact the efficacy of the finished installation.
-Below are some best practices for developing and implementing school vape detection systems.
+When implementing a customized school vape detection system, administrators and security staff must consider several factors that impact the efficacy of the finished installation.
+Adopting these best practices ensures a successful rollout and long-term functionality:

-Figuring out how much vape detectors cost for schools can help the organization allocate a budget to purchase them.
-While there are many affordable vape detectors on the market today, it is recommended that schools procure their solution from a reputable security solution provider to avoid investing money in inexpensive and inadequate systems that may not effectively serve their intended purpose.
+The price for a single vape detector unit for schools typically ranges from $150 USD to $3,000 USD.
+While there are many systems on the market, it is recommended that schools procure their solution from a reputable security solution provider to avoid investing in inexpensive and inadequate systems.

 In response to growing concerns about vaping and smoking in schools, several independent and government-backed school safety grant funds have been developed to assist administrators in financing new installations.
 In addition, schools can potentially leverage funds from the Juul lawsuit settlements, which are aimed at combating youth vaping and supporting educational and preventive measures.
 Each grant and its provider will have its terms and conditions, eligibility requirements and the amount of funding they can provide so it’s important for school administrators, security teams and other stakeholders to research to find the grant program that suits them best.